isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/translate-documents-web-editor.md

 1. In the **Project Title** field, enter a title for the project.
 1. Click **Create** to create a new translation project.

     A new translation project is created with the selected version of the topics.
 At this time, a pop-up message is displayed confirming that the translation project has been created.
 Once all target language copies are available in the translation project, you get a notification in the Inbox.
 Once the target language copies are available in the translation project, you can then go ahead and start the translation job.
-For details see,[Start the translation job](translation-first-time.md#id225IK030OE8)[translation-first-time.md\#id21BKH0TD0P5](translation-first-time.md#id21BKH0TD0P5).
+For details see, [Start the translation job](translation-first-time.md#id225IK030OE8).

     >[!NOTE]
     >